Automattic/developer/readme.txt

 == Changelog ==

 = 1.1 (??? ??, 2012) =
+* New "WP.org Theme" project type for developers building themes for self-hosted installs
 * John Blackbourn's [User Switching](http://wordpress.org/extend/plugins/user-switching/) is now a recommended plugin for all projects.

 = 1.0 =